ClaireCJS/clairecjs_bat/README.md

 # I would absolutely love feedback! 🤓

 I would love to know how this works out for somebody who has never done it.
 Nobody outside of my own family has ever tried to use my environment.
 Such feedback is something I could use to further generalize my scripts to be more workable for other people.
+I can't really test the process on my own machines without wiping them 😅

 ---------------------------------

-### INSTALLATION INSTRUCTIONS
+# INSTALLATION INSTRUCTIONS

 The abridged instructions are: Install TCC, run *clairevironment-install.bat*, add TCC to Windows Terminal, run it and change the command separator character, and you're ready to run my environment!

 But here are the proper instructions:

-1. Download TCC (Take Command command-line) from [http://www.jpsoft.com](http:///www.jpsoft.com) and install it to the NON-DEFAULT location of <em>c:\TCMD\</em>.
+1. Download TCC (Take Command command-line) from [http://www.jpsoft.com](http:///www.jpsoft.com) and install it to the NON-DEFAULT location of ```c:\TCMD\```.
 DON'T run it just yet.

 1. Grab [clairevironment-install.bat](https://github.com/ClaireCJS/clairecjs_bat/blob/main/BAT-and-UTIL-files/clairevironment-install.bat), and run (double-click) it.
 Follow its instructions and pay attention.